Rayc940/ece5160-fast-robot/lab5/lab.md

 if (i_accum < -I_CLAMP) i_accum = -I_CLAMP;
 ```

 To test for the differences, robot was held by hand for a while to accumulate I error, then released.
 Figure 8 below shows that with wind up protection, there are no steady state error.
-However, without wind up protection, there exists a small steady state error.
+However, without wind up protection, the accumulated integral term caused the robot to drive more aggressively after release, resulting in larger overshoot.

 <p align="center">
   <img src="../img/lab5/error_windup.png" width="45%">